Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

     	$(MAKE) $(AM_MAKEFLAGS) $(DIST_TARGETS) am__post_remove_distdir='@:'
     	$(am__post_remove_distdir)

-A form of the :ref:`target <target>` command, `target @ command` does about the same thing.
-Note that in both cases variables are not expanded as the are in the trace output shown above between chevrons.
+Alternatively you can use a form of the :ref:`target <target>` command: `target @ command`.
+Note that in both cases variables are not expanded as they are in the trace output shown above between chevrons.

 Debugging Make Variables
 -------------------------